dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 The Organisation Unit, Organisation Unit group and Organisation Unit level described above apply to the entire database and therefore also apply to all Tracker Programs.

 Organisation Units are created and added according to national protocols and policies and/or existing DHIS2 configuration.

-#### Data element

-In addition to the Data elements created for each of the items, the Tracker Program requires a separate Data element for each of the "Program stages":

-Name (\*):

-- "Deliver to": "Text", "Option set" = "Deliver to"
-- "Previous Stock Balance": "Positive or Zero Integer"
-- "Stock correction": "Integer"
-- "Stock count": "Positive or Zero Integer"
-- "Stock discard": "Positive or Zero Integer"
-- "Stock distribution": "Positive or Zero Integer"
-- "Stock on hand": "Positive or Zero Integer"
-- "Stock receipt": "Positive integer"

-Short name (\*): (same as "Name (\*)"

-Domain type (\*): "Tracker"

-Value type (\*): differs depending on the Data Element, see above

-Aggregation type (\*): "Sum"

-Store zero data values: not check (appears as a blank square)

-Aggregation levels: "None"

-Note that the Data element names must not have any prefixes or suffixes as these are redundant and will appear in the Line Listing.

-While for "Stock distribution" and "Stock discard" only positive integers are meaningful, zero is allowed for technical reasons as the entry of "0" on the mobile device cannot be prevented but systematically prompts an unresolvable synchronization error.

 #### Option set